Pierre-Sassoulas/pylint/doc/user_guide/checkers/extensions.rst

 :consider-using-namedtuple-or-dataclass (R6101): *Consider using namedtuple or dataclass for dictionary values* Emitted when dictionary values can be replaced by namedtuples or dataclass instances.
-:prefer-typing-namedtuple (R6105): *Prefer 'typing.NamedTuple' over 'collections.namedtuple'*
-  'typing.NamedTuple' uses the well-known 'class' keyword with type-hints for readability (it's also faster as it avoids an internal exec call).
-Disabled by default!
 :consider-using-assignment-expr (R6103): *Use '%s' instead* Emitted when an if assignment is directly followed by an if statement and both can be combined by using an assignment expression ``:=``.
 Requires